 Introduction

 Acquiring a first language means that young learners are solving a host of tasks in a short amount of time.
 As infants develop into toddlers during their second and third years they learn new words in earnest while simultaneously refining their knowledge about the sounds that make up these words [Primir, Kuhl, Best].
-In a mature phono-lexical system, word recognition must balance flexibility to slight variation (e.g., speaker identity, accented speech) while distinguishing between phonetic details that differentiate words in their native language (e.g. cat-hat).
+In a mature phono-lexical system, word recognition must balance flexibility to slight variation (e.g., speaker identity, accented speech) while distinguishing between phonetic details that differentiate words in a given language (e.g. cat-hat).
 To build robust language knowledge, it seems ueful to acquire this ability early during development.
 Indeed, before children can correctly pronounce a word, they already are aware that slight phonological deviations might signal a change in word meaning [Clark & Clark, 1977].
 This mispronunciation sensitivity reflects the specificity with which infants represent the phonological information of familiar words.
 As infants continue to develop into expert language users, their language processing matures and becomes more efficient, including their knowledge of what consistutes a permissible versus word-changing phonological deviation.
 In this paper, we aggregate and analyze the almost 20 years of literature investigating mispronunciation sensitivity in infants in an attempt to uncover its characteristics and the trajectory of its development.

 At the turn of the millenium, infant language acquisition researchers had established that during their first years of life, infants are sensitive to changes in the phonetic detail of newly segmented words (Jusczyk & Aslin, 1995) and learned minimal pairs (Stager & Werker, 1997).
 Furthermore, when presented with familiar image pairs, children fixate on the referent of a spoken label (Fernald, Pinto, Swingley, Weinberg, & McRoberts, 1998; Tincoff & Jusczyk, 1999).
 Swingley and Aslin (2000) were the first to tie these lines of research together and investigate mispronunciation sensitivity in infant familiar word recognition: Children aged 18 to 23 months learning American English saw pairs of images (e.g. a baby and a dog) and their eye movements to each image were recorded and subsequently coded offline.
 On “correct” trials, children heard the correct label for one of the images (e.g. “baby”).
 On “mispronounced” trials, children heard a mispronounced label of one of the images (e.g. “vaby”).
 The mean proportion of fixations to the target image (here: a baby) was calculated separately for both correct and mispronounced trials by dividing the target looking time by the sum of total looking time to both target and a distractor (proportion of target looking or PTL).
 Mean fixations in correct trials were significantly greater than in mispronounced trials, and in both conditions looks to the target were significantly greater than chance.
 We refer to this pattern of a difference between looks to correct and mispronounced words as mispronunciation sensitivity and of looks to the target image above chance in each condition as object identification.
 Swingley and Aslin (2000) concluded that already before the second birthday, children represent words with sufficient detail to be sensitive to mispronunciations.